Getting Exhibitions Right – Our 7-Step Guide

 Ensure there is a clear next step in the process – a free test drive for example in the SUV scenario – and that there is a timescale to complete this.

-There are many variables when it comes to exhibiting at an event and so it is vital to review after a period of time to see what worked, what didn’t and what needs to be improved for future events.
+There are many variables when it comes to exhibiting at an event and so it is vital to review after some time to see what worked, what didn’t and what needs to be improved for future events.
 The evaluation should be considered with the objectives in mind to fully examine what helped and what may have hindered that goal.
 Some good questions to ask when you evaluate include: